JiandaBi/Jianda.github.io/_teaching/2024-spring-teaching-1.md

 ---
 title: "Macroeconomics Theory (EOCN2029)"
 collection: teaching
-type: "TA for undergraduate course"
+type: "Undergraduate course"
 permalink: /teaching/2024-spring-teaching-1
 venue: "The University of Nottingham Ningbo China, School of Economics"
 date: 2014-03-01
 location: "Ningbo, China"
 ---

+Teaching Assistant

 <!--
 This is a description of a teaching experience.
 You can use markdown like any other post.